ITMsiza/portfolio/README.md

 ## How to run it.

-1. Click this link it will direct you to my project.
+1. Click this link https://itmsiza.github.io/portfolio/,it will direct you to my project.

 2. On home page it is my profile summary and below the text there is a button links to my YouTube channel, where I showcase my skills in animation developed over the past two years.
 I specialized in creating educational animations for children.